membermatters/MemberMatters/frontend/README.md

 The frontend can be built into a normal SPA web app, a semi native iOS and Android app, and a desktop "kiosk" mode.

 # Getting Started
+### Node
 Ensure you have nvm (node version manager) installed.
+Once you've installed nvm install node 14 with `node install 14`.

+### Ubuntu
+If you're using Ubuntu, you may need to install some dependencies with:

+`sudo apt install libpng-dev`

 ### Fontawesome icons
 By default, this project uses font awesome **pro** icons.
 These have many more icons, duotone and brand versions, etc. If you don't want to pay for a pro license, you can revert to the free icons.